donysukardi/react-war-room/README.md

+## Overview

+App showcasing use of GraphQL hooks, react-window, theme-ui.

 You need the following environment variables to start this application.
 You can copy `.env.example` file as `.env` and replace the values accordingly

 ```